axelarnetwork/arcs/ARCs/ARC-17.md

 **MINT_BURN (`4u256`)**

-Tokens are burned on source chain and minted on destination chain.
+Tokens are burned on the source chain and minted on the destination chain.

 - Stores `TreasuryCap<T>` for minting/burning
 - No balance storage needed